diljotgrewal/azure_pypeliner_plan/README.md

 ### Notes:
-the docker container instances come with valid amazon credentials, no need to manually send creds through env vars
+the docker container instances come with valid amazon credentials, no need to manually send creds through env vars resources in AWS are only accessible from inside MSK's network.

 # Plan: